jsdealy/latin/miscellae/guideToLatinConversation.md

 I will permit you to do
 that.

-Who gave you permis-
+Who gave you permission?
-sion?

 I will not allow that to
-be done ; I’ll not tol-
+be done ; I’ll not tolerate it.
-erate it.

 If you do it, you will
 be punished.